microsoft/vscode-docs/release-notes/latest.md

 ### Validation

-VSCode's Javascript validation can now be disabled using the setting `typescript.validate.enable`.
+VS Code's JavaScript validation can now be disabled using the `typescript.validate.enable` setting.

 ### Formatting options for TypeScript